-Tim Ryerson, President & CEO Andy White, Chief Business Development Officer Larry Bergholz, Chief Financial Officer Cathy Breland, Director of Development & Special Events Regina Comer, Director of Residential and Community Services - West TN Sherell Curtis, Director of Compliance Cindy Gibbs, Board Certified Behavior Analyst - West TN Brent Goodman, Employee Relations Partner Kyla Langford, Board Certified Behavior Analyst - Middle & East TN Madelyn Keith, Director of Accreditation and Strategy Cathy McKinley, Chief Compliance and Human Resource Officer Michael Pittman, Billing and Information Technology Sadie Rice, Director of Residential and Community Services - Middle TN Ryan Rouch, Director of Employment and Recreation Camp Kathy Simone, Chief Employment and Services Officer Jennifer Wang, Chief Services Officer - Middle TN
+Tim Ryerson, President & CEO Andy White, Chief Business Development Officer Larry Bergholz, Chief Financial Officer Cathy Breland, Director of Development & Special Events Regina Comer, Director of Residential and Community Services - West TN Sherell Curtis, Director of Compliance Brent Goodman, Employee Relations Partner Kyla Langford, BCBA, Applied Behavior Analysis (ABA) Program Director Madelyn Keith, Director of Accreditation and Strategy Cathy McKinley, Chief Compliance and Human Resource Officer Michael Pittman, Director of Billing and Information Technology Sadie Rice, Director of Residential and Community Services - Middle TN Ryan Rouch, Director of Employment and Recreation Camp Kathy Simone, Chief Employment and Services Officer Jennifer Wang, Chief Facilities and Fleet Officer

 2022-2023 Board of Directors